Walodja1987/xns/README.md

 XNS provides simple on-chain resolution for names and addresses.

 **Look up Address from Name: [`getAddress`][api-getAddress]**
-- Resolve a name like `vitalik.001` or `nike` to its Ethereum address
+- Resolve a name like `vitalik.001` or `nike` to its Ethereum address.
-- Works directly on Etherscan or any Ethereum interface
+- Works directly on Etherscan or any Ethereum interface.
-- Returns `0x0000...` if the name is not registered
+- Returns `0x0000...` if the name is not registered.

 **Look up Name from Address: [`getName`][api-getName]**
-- Find the XNS name for any Ethereum address
+- Find the XNS name for any Ethereum address.
-- Returns the full name format (e.g., `alice.001` or just `vitalik` for bare names)
+- Returns the full name format (e.g., `alice.001` or just `vitalik` for bare names).
-- Returns an empty string if the address has no name
+- Returns an empty string if the address has no name.

 ### Namespace Infos